jcorille-21/project-2-info-443/README.md

 ## Testing and Configuration

-Mongoose library uses Mocha testing framework to test its codes.
+Mongoose library uses `Mocha` testing framework to test its codes.
 The testing files are located underneath the `test` folder, which is located in the root folder.
-There are many test files that Mongoose uses.
+Each named test file represent a module/feature being tested on (such as schema-related operations or special handling on specific data type values).
+This group attempted to run Mocha tests, either via IDE or command line, but only David Xie can successfully initiate Mocha tests via his WebStorm IDE; other group members did not observe any output (or experience non-test related errors) while attempting to run test files in VS Code IDE nor Node.js command line.

 ![Test Example](img/testExample.png)
 *Figure 3: Example of Testing Code*